qcyGH/epharmasy/README.md

 ## Description

 This is a project made with React (Redux, Next.js, React hook forms, useSound), MySQL, ChakraUI and Tailwind.
 It realised auto electronic pharmasy, using database and MySQL.
-Project inlcude API for connection with database and making query.
+Project include API for connection with database and making query.
 User can create an accounts, add goods to cart and make order.

 ## How to use